Find out how to make sure you’re getting the points you are expecting for certain travel-related purchases.

 When it comes to categories that can earn you extra rewards points, travel is one of the most common.
 Some of the best known cards from the biggest banks, including Chase, Citi and American Express, offer category bonuses for travel expenditures.
 Other card companies, including Capital One and Bank of America, offer cards that allow you to redeem points to pay for travel-related purchases.

-Remember, one smart technique for racking up reward points quickly is to have a few cards with different category bonuses, then orient your spending on those cards toward those categories.
+One smart technique for racking up reward points quickly is to have a few cards with different category bonuses, then orient your spending on those cards toward those categories.
 For instance, you might have one card that gives bonuses for travel, a second that gives bonuses for groceries and maybe a third that gives bonuses on gas.
 If you can remember to use the correct card when paying, your rewards can quickly multiply.

 Travel tends to be a popular category for card issuers because people who express interest in travel and spend money on traveling tend to be desirable customers for banks.